Johno-ACSLive/ACS-Messaging/README.md

 Finally, I added support for encryption a couple of years ago (TLS1.2 is forced if secure communications are enabled).
 In order support migration to .NET Core / Standard, C# was needed due to VB.NET always lagging behind in terms of support from new/updated frameworks etc.

 The final change made in 2016 was from VB.NET to C#.
 Since that time I have not made any further changes to the library as it works very well and is quite performant.
+There were probably other bug fixes and small improvements here and there that I have forgotten to mention.

 ## Getting Started